Mezzo-Soprano / Soprano Janis Martin

 BD: You've paced your career in such a way as to not burn yourself out.
 Is this the kind of advice you'd give to a young singer?

 JM: It depends on the temperament.
-I know I had a lot of temperament, and if I had gone right into the repertory I sing now I would have probably sung myself out because I would not have been able to control my self at a young age.
-If you can keep cool about it, it is alright, but if you're too cool then you don't make it very interesting... and you don't make it either.
+I know I had a lot of temperament, and if I had gone right into the repertory I sing now I would have probably sung myself out because I would not have been able to control myself at a young age.
+If you can keep cool about it, it is all right, but if you're too cool then you don't make it very interesting... and you don't make it either.
 If you're cool on stage, that's the bad part.
 If you're cool when you're thinking about it and looking at your calendar and being realistic, that's necessary; knowing that there I'm going to have this much time to rehearse, and I'll have that much time to get used to the time-change from the jet-lag, and then there will be that many days for a new role, that many days to feel comfortable with it, who's the conductor going to be, who's my partner going to be, etc. There are certain stage directors who are so taxing that you come crawling out for the first performance, so I try not to work with them too much.

 BD: Do you prefer doing new productions and premieres as opposed to a set show?